Extended Day Program

-- To build self-esteem and to help students develop healthy relationships with other children.
+- To build self-esteem and help students develop healthy relationships with other children.

 - To enhance students’ creative abilities and imaginations through arts and crafts projects.

-- To provide nutritious snacks which meet dietary guidelines for school-age children for all registered participants attending after 4 p.m.
+- To provide nutritious snacks that meet dietary guidelines for school-age children for all enrolled participants attending after 4 p.m.

-- Younger students have time for a nutritious snack, time to work on homework, and play indoors and outdoors, through both directed and open-ended opportunities.
+- Students are provided a nutritious snack, time to work on homework and play indoors and outdoors, through both directed and open-ended opportunities.

 Procedures for School Dismissal and EDP Check-in

 The process of dismissal from the Academy and reporting to EDP is closely coordinated by the Academy and EDP staff.
-Younger students are escorted to EDP after their 2:15 dismissal for grades pre-k through 4th grade.
-Students in grades 5 through 8 come directly to a designated area on the ground floor for check-in after their 2:32 dismissal.
-Similarly, students must be signed out each day when leaving EDP.
+Younger students are escorted to EDP after their 2:15 dismissal for grades Pre-K3 through 5th grade.
+Students in grades 6 through 8 come directly to a designated area on the ground floor for check-in after their 2:32 dismissal.
+Students must be signed out by an authorized person each day when leaving EDP.